elieahd/decision-uta-method/README.md

 java -Djava.library.path=lib -cp objs;lib/com.google.ortools.jar com.lamsade.lp.LinearProgramming
 ```

+# Examples of the Linear Program of the Choice of Tranportation UTA
 For the ChoiceTransportation exercice, you should run the following commands :

 #### on unix